Fußgönheim

-Fußgönheim is a municipality in the Rhein-Pfalz-Kreis, in Rhineland-Palatinate, Germany.
+Fußgönheim (/de/) is a municipality in the Rhein-Pfalz-Kreis, in Rhineland-Palatinate, Germany.
 It is a member of the Verbandsgemeinde Maxdorf, together with Maxdorf and Birkenheide.

 History

 Archaeological findings indicate a settlement existed at the time of the Celts and Romans.
 The first certified documentary evidence comes from the list of goods of the Prüm Abbey from the year 893.

 Fußgönheim was owned by members of the Salian dynasty from 900 to 1100, and later the sovereignty changed to the Electoral Palatinate.
-Fußgönheim was divided into an upper-village (Oberdorf) and a lower-village (Unterdorf), and became a fief of the families of Falkenstein and Bolanden.
+Fußgönheim was divided into an upper village (Oberdorf) and a lower village (Unterdorf), and became a fief of the families of Falkenstein and Bolanden.
 Later, the Bolandian possession was sold to the Count of Leiningen.
 In 1728, Jakob Tillmann von Hallberg from the House of Hallberg purchased the hereditary claim of the upper village and one year later he bought the lower village, after which Charles III Philip conferred the right of sovereign over the village to him.
 In 1740, Jakob Tillmann von Hallberg built Castle Hallberg with a church and introduced the Catholic confession to the place which had been Lutheran since the Reformation.
 The reign of the Hallberg family ended with the conquest of the Palatinate by the French, who incorporated the village into the Canton of Mutterstadt of the Department of Mont-Tonnerre.

 Since the departure of the French in 1818, the leadership of the municipality was subject to the mayor and the municipal council.
 The town was first administered by the District Office of Speyer of the "Bavarian Rheinkreis," which was later renamed "Palatinate."
 In 1886, Fußgönheim went to Ludwigshafen, a newly formed district, and is now part of the Rhein-Pfalz-Kreis.

 The BASF settlement was built between 1933 and 1940.
 It was later incorporated, with its 1,602 inhabitants, into the neighboring town of Maxdorf, as part of a regional reorganization on June 7, 1969.